-In keeping with ARA's smart uniform, pupils are requested to attend the Academy with traditional haircuts/styles.
-Hair colour should be in keeping with the pupil's natural hair colour.
+In keeping with ARA's smart uniform, pupils are requested to style their hair in a way that is appropriate to the academy yet makes them feel most comfortable.
+Where hair colour is applied it should be a natural hair colour.